-In September, William witnessed the official surrender of the Japanese in Hong Kong.
-He reached the rank of Lieutenant-Commander in the Royal Canadian Navy before his retirement in 1948.
+William was in Hong Kong during the official surrender of the Japanese in September, but did not witness the ceremony in person.
+He reached the rank of Lieutenant Commander in the Royal Canadian Navy before his retirement in 1948.

 Post-War Life